The Ultimate Guide to Scoring a John Muir Trail Permit

 If you’re lucky enough to get a permit, you will have until the following Thursday to pay for the reservation.
 It costs $5 per person for a processing fee plus a $5 transaction fee.
 If this payment is not received by that Thursday, your reservation will be cancelled.
 Make sure your payment went through or you’ll lose all your hard work!

 If you aren’t so lucky, don’t completely give up!
 You have a few options at this point.
-You can either continuously check the for open dates or cancellations, attempt to get a “walk-up” permit the day before your desired start date, or find someone in a Facebook group or Reddit thread who is cancelling their permit and willing to transfer it to you.
+You can either continuously check for open dates or cancellations, attempt to get one of the remaining 40% of permits released 7 days prior to the start date, or find someone in a Facebook group or Reddit thread who is cancelling their permit and willing to transfer it to you.

 If you are unsuccessful in all these options, you can try getting a northbound permit, hike a short section of the JMT, pick a different trail altogether, or try again next year.